Some implications between Grothendieck's anabelian conjectures: The section conjecture implies the hom conjecture

 Now take an étale cover $U\to X$ with $U$ a scheme, and let $R=U\times_{X}U$.
-Then, since $U$ and $R$ are smooth varieties, $X(U)$ and $X(R)$ are groups with the structure inherited from $\Pi_{X/k}(U)$ and $\Pi_{X/k}(R)$, this allows us to construct the usual maps $m:X\times X\to X$, $i:X\to X$ giving the group structure to $X$.
+Since $U$ and $R$ are smooth varieties, $X(U)$ and $X(R)$ are groups with the structure inherited from $\Pi_{X/k}(U)$ and $\Pi_{X/k}(R)$, this allows us to construct the usual maps $m:X\times X\to X$, $i:X\to X$ giving the group structure to $X$.
 Hence, the functor of points of $X$ is enriched in groups over the whole category of schemes over $k$ and not just the smooth ones.
-This implies that $X$ is not only an algebraic space but also a scheme: the rough idea is that there exists a nonempty open subset which is a scheme, and then we can move it around with the group structure.
-For an actual proof, see \cite[Theorem 4.1]{ar69}.
+This implies that $X$ is not only an algebraic space but also a scheme, see \cite[Theorem 4.1]{art69}.

 Hence, $X$ is actually a proper group scheme, i.e. an abelian variety.
-But it is well known that an abelian variety of positive dimension is not anabelian, see for instance \href{https://mathoverflow.net/questions/92927/}{MathOverflow 92927} where a proof is given for elliptic curves (the proof actually works without modifications for positive dimensional abelian varieties). \end{proof} \end{theorem}
+But it is well known that an abelian variety of positive dimension is not printable, see for instance \href{https://mathoverflow.net/questions/92927/}{MathOverflow 92927} where a proof is given for elliptic curves (the proof actually works without modifications for positive dimensional abelian varieties). \end{proof} \end{proposition}